PierreBeucher/cloudypad/docs/src/game-launchers/steam.md

 - Select _"I forgot my Steam account name or password"_
 - Enter your email address or phone number and click on _"Continue"_
 - Follow instructions to reset your password

+## Advanced configuration

+### Steam data path

+From within Cloudy Pad, Steam data are located under:

+- `/cloudy/data/Steam`
+- `/cloudy/conf/steam`
+- `$HOME/.steam`

+If you're connected directly on host via SSH, see under `/var/lib/cloudypad/sunshine/`.

+### Configuring Mods

+Configuring Steam mods vary with games.
+If you need to install files locally, look under `/cloudy/data/Steam/steamapps/common/`

+### Change Proton version

+Proton provide compatibility with Windows games.
+Sometime using a different Proton version may help run a game or fix bugs.

+Go to _Steam > Settings > Compatibility > Default compatibility tools_ and chose a more recent (higher number) Proton version, or Proton Experimental for latest experimental version.